floresjmjr/rest-countries-angular/README.md

 - A website that displays information about a country.
 - The website contains two sections, the country information panel and the flag and coat of arms panel.
 - The country information comes from https://restcountries.com/
+- Currently deployed at Netlify (https://main--peaceful-gumption-e4da71.netlify.app/)
+- The React equivalent of this app can be found in this repo (https://github.com/floresjmjr/rest-countries)

 ### Country Information Panel
 - Common Name